Reims Cathedral: 9th century – the Carolingian cathedral

 In 816, Louis the Pious, the King of the Franks and Emperor of the Holy Roman Empire, was crowned in Reims by Pope Stephen IV.
 The coronation and ensuing celebrations revealed the poor condition and inadequate size of the early cathedral.
 Beginning in about 818, the archbishop Ebbo and the royal architect Rumaud began to build a much larger church from the ground up on the same site, using stone from the old city ramparts.

-The work was interrupted in 835, then resumed under a new archbishop, Hincmar, with the support of Emperor Charles the Bald.
+The work was interrupted in 835, and then resumed under a new archbishop, Hincmar, with the support of Emperor Charles the Bald.
 The interior of the church was adorned with gilding, mosaics, paintings, sculptures and tapestries.
 On 18 October 862, in the presence of the Emperor, Hincmar dedicated the new church, which measured 86 m and had two transepts.

 At the beginning of the 10th century, an ancient crypt underneath the original church was rediscovered.
 Under the archbishop Heriveus, the crypt (which had been the initial centre of the previous churches above it) was cleared, renovated, and then rededicated to the sainted bishop Remigius.
 The cathedral altar is still in the same place, directly over the crypt, where it has been for 15 centuries.

 Beginning in 976, the archbishop Adalbero began to enlarge the Carolingian cathedral.
 The historian Richerus, a pupil of Adalbero, gives a very precise description of the work carried out by the archbishop:

-The prestige of the Holy Ampulla, the sacred vial filled with myrrh with which French Kings were anointed, the fact that Clovis I had been baptised there, and the political power of the archbishop of Reims led to Reims becoming the regular site of the coronation of the French monarch.
-Henry I of France was crowned in Reims 1027, which established the tradition.
-All but seven of France's future kings were crowned at Reims.
+The prestige of the Holy Ampulla, the sacred vial filled with myrrh with which French Kings were anointed, the fact that Clovis I had been baptised there, and the political power of the archbishop of Reims led to Reims becoming the regular site of the coronation of the French monarch, a tradition that was established with the coronation of Henry I of France in 1027.
+All but seven of France's future kings --Hugh Capet, Robert II, Louis VI, John I, Henry IV, Louis XVIII, and Louis Philippe I-- were crowned at Reims.

-It hosted other royal ceremonies as well.
-On 19 May 1051, Henry I of France and Anne of Kiev were married in the cathedral.
-While conducting the Council of Reims in 1131, Pope Innocent II anointed and crowned Louis VII, the son of the ruling king Louis VI in the cathedral.
+The cathedral hosted other royal ceremonies as well.
+On 19 May 1051, Henry I of France and Anne of Kiev were married in the cathedral While conducting the Council of Reims in 1131, Pope Innocent II anointed and crowned Louis VII, the son of the ruling king Louis VI in the cathedral.